 Development of Sustainable Grazing Standard

-The Patagonia Grassland Regeneration and Sustainability Standard (GRASS) is one of the results of the groundbreaking collaboration between the private sector (Patagonia, inc.), the Nature Conservancy and ranchers’ network OVIS XXI.
+The Patagonia Grassland Regeneration and Sustainability Standard (GRASS) is one of the results of the groundbreaking collaboration between The Nature Conservancy and ranchers’ network OVIS XXI.
 The goal is to produce wool and meat in a manner that maintains and restores the health of Patagonia’s temperate grasslands.
 The Standard incorporates conservation science, planning and monitoring into the management plans of wool producers, to encourage voluntary and widespread adoption of a production model aimed at maintaining and restoring the health of the Patagonian grasslands in the context of a working landscape.

 Creation of Sustainable Grasslands program with Patagonia Inc. and Rancher Network OVIS XXI

-The pioneering alliance between The Nature Conservancy, world-renowned outdoor clothing company Patagonia Inc. and Argentinean ranchers’ network OVIS XXI to apply the GRASS (Grasslands Regeneration and Sustainability Standard) sustainable grazing standard in 15 million acres of Patagonian grasslands by 2018 is making sound progress.
+The pioneering alliance between The Nature Conservancy and Argentinean ranchers’ network OVIS XXI to apply the GRASS (Grasslands Regeneration and Sustainability Standard) sustainable grazing standard in 15 million acres of Patagonian grasslands by 2018 is making sound progress.
 Launched toward the end of 2011, GRASS provides a certified method of sustainable grassland management, aiming at achieving conservation goals and ensuring that thousands of sheep graze without destroying this unique ecosystem.
 Through this standard, native grasslands will be regenerated and restored.

 Network for the Conservation of River Ecosystems of Patagonia